What does Ratos stand for?

 Our expertise is not sector-specific but is primarily within strategic business development, structural issues, financial analysis and our network of experienced industry players.
 Our financial strength is also a significant factor for our ability to do deals.

 We acquire specific industry knowledge through our network and in special cases we engage industry expertise such as consultants.

 Do you participate in start-ups?

 As a rule Ratos does not invest in the early phases of companies’ life cycles.
-The investment size (equity) ranges between SEK 250m and SEK 5,000m.
+The goal for new acquisitions is that the company must have the potential to reach SEK 0.5 billion in equity in the next five years.
+We invest as a highest level up to SEK 2 billion in equity in a specific company.
 For further information about our investment strategy, please click here.

 What does the investment process look like at Ratos?

 Companies with clear potential for development, employees with strong drive and innovative ideas, and the potential to meet Ratos’s required return target are interesting investment opportunities.
 Ratos mainly invests in unlisted companies in the Nordic countries, and ideally in partnership with entrepreneurs and other owners who see the advantage of our profile, flexible ownership horizon and sound values.
 Every year Ratos analyses many interesting investment opportunities, where only a few lead to acquisitions.
 Most ideas are generated within Ratos’s investment organisation while others come from our Nordic network.
 We participate in processes driven by investment banks and other advisors, too.
 Read more about the investment process here and how Ratos works here.

 Does Ratos invest in all sectors?